phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Mounting considerations

-For example, if your HTTP request perform user authentication and confirmation on every request via Plugs, such as this:
+For example, if you perform user authentication and confirmation on every HTTP request via Plugs, such as this:

     plug :ensure_user_authenticated
     plug :ensure_user_confirmed